pradyunsg/gsoc-2017/_posts/2017-05-05-green-light.md

 ## Community Bonding Period

 I have examinations from 10th May till 25th May.
 Thus, I would be fairly inactive during the Community Bonding period.
 The exception to this would be the week of 15th May.
-I would have a 9 day break before my "Data Structures and Algorithms" paper - I should be able to get to some time around that time to try to clear out my existing PRs to pip on GitHub.
+I would have a 9 day break before my "Data Structures and Algorithms" paper - I should be able to get to some time in that week to try to clear out my existing PRs to pip on GitHub.

 I guess, that's all there is for now. :)